iainonline/meshtastic_weather_works/README.md

 - Target node may not be in range or not heard from yet
 - Signal info appears once target node is heard on the mesh

+**ACK issues (New in v2.0 troubleshooting):**
+- Check verbose ACK output: `[ACK]` messages show callback activity
+- Verify `want_ack = on` in config.ini
+- Check ACK callback is registered: Look for "ACK tracking enabled" at startup
+- Try increasing `ack_wait_time` to 60 seconds for slow mesh networks
+- Verify target node is responding: Check if you receive any ACK callbacks

+**Messages appearing on LongFast (New in v2.0):**
+- Set `channel_index = 0` in config.ini to use primary channel
+- Restart the program after changing channel setting
+- Verify with another node that messages are on correct channel

+**PKI encryption not working (New in v2.0):**
+- Verify `pki_encrypted = on` in config.ini
+- Use Options menu → Scan/Update Public Keys to import keys
+- Check nodes have PKI enabled: `meshtastic --set security.public_key true`
+- Fallback: If no public key, messages use channel encryption automatically

+**SNR statistics not updating (New in v2.0):**
+- Statistics only update when messages are received with SNR values
+- Check `snr_stats.json` file exists and is writable
+- Stats auto-save every 10 updates
+- Manual save on clean exit (Ctrl+C gracefully)

 **Permission errors**: Add user to required groups:
 ```bash
 sudo usermod -a -G dialout,gpio $USER